Chiukepo Msowoya

-Chiukepo Msowoya (born 23 September 1988) is a Malawian footballer who currently plays for Malawian side Mighty Wanderers FC and the Malawi national team.
+Chiukepo Msowoya (born 23 September 1988) is a Malawian footballer who plays as a forward for Malawian side Mighty Wanderers FC and the Malawi national team.

 Club career

 Msowoya was the 2007 Malawi Premiere Division top scorer with 17 goals.

 In January 2012, Msowoya joined Platinum Stars on loan until the end of the 2011–12 season.
 Upon returning to Orlando Pirates, he and the club reached an agreement to part ways.
 Msowoya returned to Malawi and joined his former club ESCOM United at the end August 2012.

 He signed for Costa do Sol in February 2014.

-On 19 January 2015, Chiukepo return home to join Big Bullets.
+On 19 January 2015, Chiukepo returned home to join Big Bullets.

 International career

 Msowoya is a member of the Malawi national football team and participated at the 2010 Africa Cup of Nations in Angola.